Wondering how long Clear Aligner like Invisalign take to work? Here’s everything you need to know

 - Thirdly, brush out any food particles and plaque that could hang onto the aligners.
 You should give your aligners a deep clean at least once or twice a week to keep your trays working properly and your teeth in good health.

 - Remember to change the aligners on the right date and take them with you if you are planning on travelling.

 - Finally, remember that there is a dental app available which allows you to scan your teeth at home.
 The scan will feed back information to your orthodontist and you may be able to progress through aligners faster if your teeth are moving quickly.

-While Invisalign treatment isn’t nearly as intrusive as treatment with metal braces, overall, the shorter the treatment is, the closer you are to that shining new smile.
+While clear aligner treatment like Invisalign isn’t nearly as intrusive as treatment with metal braces, overall, the shorter the treatment is, the closer you are to that shining new smile.

-To learn more, book a free Invisalign assessment to find out how long Invisalign will take to work for you.
+To learn more, book an Invisalign assessment to find out your personal suitability, and an estimate of how long clear aligners like Invisalign will take to work for you.

 Always read the label and follow the instructions for use.